Fire Lookouts and the Act of Remaining

 I look at my Idaho Department of Lands shirt, the government truck, and the black highway leading me like a river to Sundance Lookout high in the Selkirk Mountains.
 The truck kicks up dust, as we climb the poorly maintained service road, and the all-terrain tires are tested by sharp rocks while the undercarriage narrowly misses deep ruts and boulders.
 I forget to shift into four-wheel drive and, briefly, the truck’s tires spin free on the steep slope.
 Trout sits up abruptly and observes the situation.
 Don’t worry, Bud.

 The burn scar is the first thing I notice when cresting the peak of Sundance Mountain: despite over half of a century of regeneration, the vegetation is noticeably stunted compared to nearby mountain slopes.
-The heat thickens the air like syrup as I close the truck door and wave to the lookout staff being relieved from duty.
+The heat thickens the air as I close the truck door and wave to the lookout staff being relieved from duty.
 Her two dogs run to the edge of the fifty-foot-tall tower, and she waves back—Trout looks at them uninterested.

 I inspect the inside of my new home which has a dish sink, propane stove, and a small refrigerator in the corner.
 Gas lamps hang on the wall above a small bed that I throw my sleeping bag over.
 I step onto the deck and see smoke obfuscating mountains to the east and north.
 With aerial surveillance taking place, I question how much of this antiquated role is necessary.
 I crack a beer and drag my camp chair to the deck.
 Trout sits next to me.